-Payment for the delivery of the Refunding Bonds as described herein shall be made by the Underwriter to the Escrow Agent and the Director of Finance, as appropriate.
+Payment for the delivery of the Refunding Bonds as described herein shall be made by the Underwriter to the Escrow Agent and the Cost Administrator, as appropriate.
 The Refunding Bonds will be delivered through the facilities of DTC in New York, New York, or at such other place as shall have been mutually agreed upon by the District and the Underwriter.
 All other documents to be delivered in connection with the delivery of the Refunding Bonds shall be delivered at the offices of Orrick, Herrington & Sutcliffe LLP, San Francisco, California.

-9. Expenses. (a) The District shall pay the expenses incident to the performance of its obligations hereunder from the proceeds of the Refunding Bonds (or from any other source of available funds of the District) which expenses may include: (i) the cost of the preparation and reproduction of the Resolution and the Paying Agent Agreement; (ii) the fees and disbursements of District counsel; (iii) the fees and disbursements of Bond and Disclosure Counsel; (iv) the costs of the preparation, printing and delivery of the Refunding Bonds; (v) the costs of the preparation, printing and delivery of the Preliminary Official Statement, the Official Statement, and any amendment or supplement thereto in the quantity requested by the Underwriter in accordance herewith; (vi) initial rating fees of Standard & Poor's; (vii) fees and expenses of the Paying Agent for the Refunding Bonds; (viii) fees and expenses of the Escrow Agent with respect to the Prior Bonds; (ix) fees and expenses of the Financial Advisor; (x) fees of the escrow bidding agent, if any; and (xi) fees and expenses of the Verification Agent.
+9. Expenses. (a) The District shall pay the expenses incident to the performance of its obligations hereunder from the proceeds of the Refunding Bonds (or from any other source of available funds of the District) which expenses may include: (i) the cost of the preparation and reproduction of the Resolution and the Paying Agent Agreement; (ii) the fees and disbursements of District counsel; (iii) the fees and disbursements of Bond and Disclosure Counsel; (iv) the costs of the preparation, printing and delivery of the Refunding Bonds; (v) the costs of the preparation, printing and delivery of the Preliminary Official Statement, the Official Statement, and any amendment or supplement thereto in the quantity requested by the Underwriter in accordance herewith; (vi) initial rating fees of Standard & Poor's; (vii) fees and expenses of the Paying Agent for the Refunding Bonds; (viii) fees and expenses of the Cost Administrator; (x) fees and expenses of the County; (xi) fees and expenses of the Financial Advisor; (xii) fees of the escrow bidding agent, if any; and (xiii) fees and expenses of the Verification Agent.

-(b) All other costs and expenses incurred by the Underwriter as a result of or in connection with the purchase of the Refunding Bonds and their public offering and distribution shall be borne by the Underwriter, including, but not limited to (i) clearing house fees; (ii) DTC fees; (iii) CUSIP fees; (iv) fees required to be paid to the California Debt and Investment Advisory Commission ("CDIAC"); (v) fees payable to The Securities Industry and Financial Markets Association ("SIFMA"); (vi) MSRB fees; and (vii) costs or fees of qualifying the Refunding Bonds for offer and sale in various states chosen by the Underwriter and the costs or fees of preparing Blue Sky or legal investment memoranda to be used in connection therewith.
+(b) All other costs and expenses incurred by the Underwriter as a result of or in connection with the purchase of the Refunding Bonds and their public offering and distribution shall be borne by the Underwriter, including, but not limited to (i) clearing house fees; (ii) DTC fees; (iii) CUSIP fees; (iv) fees required to be paid to the California Debt and Investment Advisory Commission ("CDIAC"); and (v) costs or fees of qualifying the Refunding Bonds for offer and sale in various states chosen by the Underwriter and the costs or fees of preparing Blue Sky or legal investment memoranda to be used in connection therewith.